vitessio/website/content/en/docs/user-guides/configuration-advanced/external-database-aurora.md

 ## Overview

-This draft guide input provides Aurora/MySQL creation instructions and adds new files to vitess examples/local to demonstrate vttablet with Aurora.
+This guide provides instructions on how to create a vttablet for an external database located within Aurora.

-High level:
+The general steps to follow are below:

+1. Log in to your AWS console
+2. Create a Vitess tuned parameter group
+3. Create the Aurora cluster and instance
+4. Configure your VPC and security groups
+5. Prepare the RDS database for Vitess
+6. Run the Vitess RDS script
+7. Connect to Vitess

-        Log in to AWS console
+## 1. Log in to your AWS console

+You will need to use your AWS account user credentials on the [Sign in page](https://signin.aws.amazon.com/console).

-        Create vitess-tuned parameter groups (2)
+ ## 2. Create a Vitess tuned parameter group
-        Create the Auroroa cluster and instance (single) Add new "external" scripts to ../example/local and ../examples/local/scripts Prepare the database for vitess with a special db_init script Run the main script and connect through vitess

-Details:

-1. To accommodate specific vitess needs, we create two new parameter groups.
-They are copied from default ones.
-    Beware they are both named the same but of two "Types":
-      a) One at the Cluster level:
+You will then need to create two new parameter groups for Vitess.
+One at the cluster level and the other at the database instance level.
+Both parameters are named the same but are two different types.
+They can be copied from default ones.

+### Cluster level

-         Cloned from cluster parameter group type (DB cluster Parameter groups): default.aurora-mysql5.7, and named (for example): auroratest-cluster-mysql57
+From the cluster parameter group type you will want to clone: default.aurora-mysql5.7 and can name it something similar to: auroratest-cluster-mysql57

-         Edit this new parameter group for the following parameters:
+You will need to edit and save your new parameter group with the following parameter changes:

-             binlog_format:               ROW
+* binlog_format: ROW
-             gtid_mode:                   ON
+* gtid_mode: ON
-             enforce_gtid_consistency:    ON
+* enforce_gtid_consistency: ON
-             sql_mode                     STRICT_TRANS_TABLES,NO_ENGINE_SUBSTITUTION
+* sql_mode: STRICT_TRANS_TABLES,NO_ENGINE_SUBSTITUTION

-      b) One at the DB instance level:
+### Database instance level
          Cloned from "instance" parameter group type (Parameter groups):         default.aurora-mysql5.7 and named (for example): auroratest-db-mysql57